 - 5/23 – 11/23: 4.30% (3.40% variable, 0.9% fixed)

-Pretty appealing!
 Meanwhile, the Federal Reserve was slow to act on inflation and didn’t start rapidly raising its rates until the 2nd half of 2022:

 With the Fed keeping its interest rates low until late 2022, banks also kept their deposit account rates low as the two generally move in lock-step.
 This resulted in roughly a 2-year window where investors could purchase I bonds that would earn them significantly more than the near-zero return on bank deposits, in addition to other benefits (e.g. I bonds are exempt from state and local taxes).

 Few of us can accurately predict what will happen next with inflation rates or Federal Reserve interest rates – but at this snapshot in time, with bank deposits and U.S. Treasuries having caught up to and surpassing I bond rates – the purchase of new I bonds is no longer as appealing as it was previously, particularly for those seeking the highest fixed rates.
-In other words: the 2-year no-legit-high-guaranteed-return-alternative-t0 I bond party is likely over for now.
+In other words: the 2-year no-legit-high-guaranteed-return-alternative-to-I-bonds party is over for now.
 I bonds could still be a nice long-term diversification play – there are a lot of places you could put your money that are worse than an inflation-adjusted savings account with zero state and local taxes, after all.

-You are able to lock in the 4.30% rate on new purchases through October 31, 2023 and be guaranteed that rate for 6 months from the date of purchase, so it may be worth holding off on any new I bond purchases so you can see what happens to inflation and interest rates elsewhere by then.
+You are able to lock in the 3.11% rate on new purchases through April 30, 2025 and be guaranteed that rate for 6 months from the date of purchase, so it may be worth holding off on any new I bond purchases so you can see what happens to inflation and interest rates elsewhere by then.

 - Every I Bond purchase (referred to as an “issue”) is considered unique, and depending on when you purchased a given I bond, it will impact if you can close it out and whether or not it makes sense.